Change happens. Express helps.

 • Contractors or employees of other firms (e.g., temps) are not eligible to participate in grant-funded training.

-• Eligible employers are encouraged to apply at any time for funding that is right-sized to their current needs.
-Companies may apply for and receive more than one Express Program grant at a time, up to a total of $30,000 in new grant funds per calendar year.
+• Eligible employers are encouraged to apply at any time for funding that is right sized to their current needs.
+Companies with 100 or fewer employees working in Massachusetts may apply and receive more than one Express Program grant at a time, up to a total of $20,000 in new grant funds per calendar year.

 Reimbursements

-• For any grant application received prior to July 1, 2021, upon completion of an approved course, all grant recipients may request reimbursement for up to half of the total cost of approved training, per the terms of their Express Service Agreement.
-(This applies to any approved course that is included in an Express Service Agreement from applications received prior to July 1, 2021, even if training takes place after July 1, 2021.)
+• For any grant application received prior to July 10, 2023, upon completion of an approved course, all grant recipients may request reimbursement for the total approved cost of training, as stipulated in their active Express Service Agreements.
+(This applies to any approved course that is included in an Express Service Agreement from applications received prior to July 10, 2023, even if training takes place after July 10, 2023.)

-• For grant recipients with 100 or fewer MA employees, upon completion of an approved course, you may receive full reimbursement of the cost of training, up to $3,000/person/course.
+• For grant recipients with 100 or fewer MA employees, upon completion of an approved course, you may receive full reimbursement of the cost of training, up to $3,000 per person, per course.

 Training